A Linear Response relation for perturbations in compact stars and the classical Einstein-Langevin formalism

-Our efforts at present are to establish the theory in full detail, step by step in this direction.
+Our efforts at present are to establish the theory in full detail, in this direction.
 One can expect that the observational consequences may be varied for different configurations.
-Even for the electromagnetic spectra recieved for massive stars, this cannot be ruled out, as small parameter changes may be reflected in the data for such observations.
-However such interests can be addressed correctly and more precisely, once the basic rigourous theoretical framework is set up as initial stages in this research program.
+Even for the electromagnetic spectra recieved from massive stars,it cannot be ruled out that small parameter changes may be reflected in the data for such observations.
+However such interests can be addressed correctly and more precisely once the basic rigorous theoretical framework is set up as initial stages in this research program.
 Some models may eventually require numerical methods to obtain solutions of the Einstein-Langevin equation.
-As of now we concentrate on the simpler analytical closed form results that can be obtain for few of the cases to combine together the basic concepts from general relativity, astrophysics and statistical physics with new minor or major constructs and modifications as may be needed at each step .
+As of now we concentrate on the simpler analytical closed form results that can be obtained for a few cases to bring together the basic concepts from general relativity, astrophysics and statistical physics with new minor or major constructs and modifications, as may be required at each step.